MicrosoftDocs/architecture-center/docs/patterns/messaging-bridge-content.md

 ### Drawbacks

 - Advanced features of one or both messaging technologies might not be available on the bridged route.
-- The bridged route needs to consider both technologies' limitations (e.g., maximum message size may not be a problem on MSMQ but can be an issue when the bridged route leads via Azure Storage Queues).
+- The bridged route needs to consider both technologies' limitations (e.g., maximum message size may be 4 MB on MSMQ but only 64 KiB on Azure Storage Queues).

 ## Issues and considerations

 Consider the following points when implementing the Messaging Bridge pattern:

-- If one of the integrated systems relies on the distributed transactions (e.g. via Microsoft Distributed Transaction Coordinator, DTC) for correctness, a deduplication mechanism must be put in place in the bridge.
+- If one of the integrated systems relies on distributed transactions (e.g. via Microsoft Distributed Transaction Coordinator, DTC) for correctness, a deduplication mechanism must be put in place in the bridge.

 - If one of the systems being integrated does not currently use any messaging infrastructure and cannot be modified, the Messaging Bridge might be built between the infrastructure used by the other system and a SQL Server-emulated queue.
-The legacy system can be made to send its messages by inserting to a dedicated queue-table, and the bridge can take these messages and forward them to the actual messaging infrastructure.
+The legacy system can be made to send messages by using [Change Data capture](/sql/relational-databases/track-changes/about-change-data-capture-sql-server) for SQL Server to push its changes to a dedicated queue-table, and the bridge can take these messages and forward them to the actual messaging infrastructure.

 - Using a single queue in each messaging infrastructure (designated as _bridging queue_) is a natural choice.
 In this topology the sending system must be configured to use that specific queue as destination for message types that are sent to the other system.
 Alternatively, using multiple pairs of queues in each messaging infrastructure allows the sender to be completely unaware of the bridge.
 A _shadow queue_ is created for each destination queue in the destination system's messaging infrastructure and the bridge is responsible for forwarding messages between the shadow queues and their counterparts.